hibernate/hibernate-orm/README.md

 ## Upgrade Hibernate Dialect

-If the Hibernate dialect has a new vewrsion number:
+If the Hibernate dialect has a new version number:

 1. Update the environment variable: `SET DIALECT_VERSION=20.x.x`